Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 For NEC's Intel vector-parallel compiler, however, one has the specified MPI and Scalapack packages and needs to rewrite more steps.
 The arch.make script is shown as (3) of "arch.make-2", and the modified changes are summarized in "Annual Report (2021)" of this page.
-The important and necessary changes are shown there in English, so you may not miss the points.
+The important and necessary changes and figures are shown there in English, so you may not miss the points.
 The files are already corrected in "arch.make" and siesta-4.1-b4-LX.tar.gz.
-It is unzipped and does the sh script, and the "make" step is executed for ~/siesta-4.1-b4-LX/Obj (Ref.
+It is unzipped and does the shell script, and the "make" step is executed for ~/siesta-4.1-b4-LX/Obj (Ref.
 3).

 References: